Mika2808/BookWebApp/README.md

 ### Implemented Features

 #### User Authentication & Security
-- User registration and login with:
+- Secure registration and login:
-  - Hashed passwords using **bcrypt**
+  - Passwords hashed with bcrypt
-  - Unique `email` and `nick` validation
+  - Unique `email` and `nick` constraints
-- JWT-based **authentication and role-based authorization**
+- JWT-based authentication and role-based authorization:
-  - Admin users can manage all content
+  - Admin users can manage all data
-  - Regular users can only edit their own data
+  - Regular users can modify only their own content
-- Middleware for token verification and access control
+- Middleware for token verification and role access control

 #### Book Management
-- Database schema for books with fields:
+- Full CRUD operations for books:
-  - Title, Author, Price, Category, Cover Image
+  - Fields include: Title, Author, Price, Category, Cover Image
-- CRUD operations for books
-  - **Only admins** can create, update, or delete books
 - Browse books by:
   - All books
   - Category
-  - Random (Book Roulette)
+  - Random selection ("Book Roulette")
+- Only admins can add, update, or delete books

-#### Reviews System
+#### Review System
 - Users can:
-  - Add a review (rating + comment)
-  - Edit or delete their own reviews
+  - Add, edit, and delete their own reviews (rating + comment)
 - Admins can delete any review
-- API paths structured as `/books/:id/reviews`
+- API routes follow the structure `/books/:id/reviews`

 #### "To Read" List
 - Users can:
+  - Add and remove books from their personal list
+  - View saved books
+- Separate endpoints for user-level and book-level operations

+#### Validation
+- Server-side validation for:
+  - Unique emails and nicknames
+  - Valid email format
+  - Required field presence

+---

+## Stage 2 – Frontend (Complete)

+### Overview
+A modern web client built with React and Vite.
+All backend functionality is implemented in a responsive and interactive user interface.

+### Implemented Features

+#### User Interface
+- Clean, minimal UI with navigation and status messages
+- Public and authenticated routes
+- Role-based UI control (admin vs regular user)

+#### Book Browsing
+- Paginated book listings
+- Individual book pages with:
+  - Description
+  - Cover
+  - Reviews

+#### Review System
+- Authenticated users can add new reviews
+- Reviews are displayed on book detail pages

+#### Authentication
+- Token-based login with JWT stored in localStorage
+- Login and registration forms with validation
+- Auto-logout and protected route support

+#### "To Read" List
+- Users can:
-  - Add books to their personal list
+  - Add books to a personal reading list
+  - Remove books from the list
   - View their saved books
-  - Remove books from the list
-- API paths structured for both book-level and user-level access

-#### Data Validation
-- Server-side input validation for:
-  - Unique nicknames and emails
-  - Proper email format
-  - Presence of required fields
+#### Styling and Layout
+- Custom CSS styling including:
+  - Colored header with white text
+  - Rounded layout containers
+  - Dark buttons with white/gray text
+  - Responsive and centered forms with styled inputs and padding

 ---

-## Stage 2 – Client (Coming Next)

-### Goals
-- Build a **Progressive Web App (PWA)** using Vite + React
-- Implement all backend functionalities via frontend
-- Add client-side validation before submitting to backend
-- Cache content for offline use
-- Use at least one native feature (e.g., notifications or geolocation)
+## Tech Stack

+- Backend: Node.js, Express, PostgreSQL
+- Authentication: JWT and bcrypt
+- Frontend: React, Vite
+- Styling: Custom CSS (with responsive design)